1. Why command line?

 f5_bigip_snat snmp F5 Big-IP: Source NAT

-If you want more information on the plug-ins, documentation can be called up with cmk -M
+If you want more information on a certain plug-in, documentation as manual page can be called up with cmk -M

 :